 Like many ALS families, they benefit from localized ALS Connection Groups that allow anyone affected by ALS to connect with those in their city.
 Several of those cities also facilitate localized Caregiver Groups.
 For those who are grieving the loss of a loved one, we host quarterly Bereavement Groups, helping support our community through every step of the ALS journey.

 Each of these groups are geared to serve an emerging need in our community as follows:

 We are constantly looking for ways to better support our ALS community.
 If you think there is another type of group that might be helpful to others, we would love to hear your ideas!
 Visit the contact us page to get started.

 ALS Texas is here to support your emotional needs on the ALS journey, but it all starts with you.
 Those living with ALS and caring for those living with ALS have the most wisdom to pass to others who will experience this disease.
 Take it from ALS family, Mike & Mary Busch, who shared, “When you get further into the journey, you realize you have valuable experience that you can share with others.”

-Director of Community Programs, Tonya Hitschmann is excited to see the growing connection group opportunities for our ALS families.
+Managing Director of Community Care Services, Tonya Hitschmann is excited to see the growing connection group opportunities for our ALS families.